dustywusty/action-jackson/README.md

 # What?

-Action Jackson executes plugins on a specified interval.
+Action Jackson executes `action` plugins on a specified interval

 # API